oneapi-src/oneDPL/documentation/library_guide/oneDPL_2022.0_changes.rst

 oneDPL 2022 Breaking Changes
 ############################

-This page list the incompatible changes that occurred between the 2021.7.1 and 2022.0 releases.
+This page lists the incompatible changes that occurred between the 2021.7.1 and 2022.0 releases.

 .. note::
    You may need to modify and/or rebuild your code when switching to oneDPL 2022.